bradleyyang/hacktrent-app/README.md

 npm run dev
 ```

-3. Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:5173`)
+3. Open your browser and navigate to the URL shown in the terminal

 ### Building for Production